Skip to content

 Buildings Insurance

 Usually, a commercial landlord or the person who is the legal owner of your commercial property is responsible for both arranging and paying the building insurance for your commercial premises.
 This is because they have an ‘insurable interest’ as the freeholder, landlord or owner.
 Your landlord is, therefore, the insured party.
 As a commercial tenant, you do not have an insurable interest towards the building.
-However, your commercial lease agreement should detail whether you or your landlord are responsible for building insurance.
-You cannot insure a building twice.
-Accordingly, you cannot insure it if your landlord has done so already.
+This obligation will be confirmed in your commercial lease.

 It is wise to check your landlord’s insurance policy to ensure you are correctly charged and not overcharged.
 Often, the landlord will be required to give you evidence of the premium amount.
 You may also have to pay excess on the policy should your landlord make a claim or a deductible (if one applies).